sagarsaija/table-example/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Implementation Details

+This project implements a table component to visualize page analytics data.
+Here are the key features and their implementations:

+1. **Table Layout**: The table is implemented using a custom React component (`Table.tsx`).
+It uses Tailwind CSS for styling and responsiveness.

+2. **Data Management**: The data is managed using React Context (`TableContext.tsx`).
+This allows for efficient state management and easy access to data across components.

+3. **Sorting**: Multi-column sorting is implemented in the `Table` component.
+When a column header is clicked, it triggers the `handleSort` function, which updates the `sortColumn` and `sortDirection` states.

+4. **Pagination**: The table implements pagination with 10 rows per page.
+This is managed through the `currentPage` and `itemsPerPage` states in the `TableContext`.

+5. **Search Functionality**: A global search by URL is implemented using the `searchTerm` state and the `useMemo` hook to filter the data based on the search term.

+6. **Score Calculation**: A custom scoring algorithm is implemented to calculate the importance of each page.
+The score is based on various metrics including pageviews, time on page, scroll depth, bounce rate, engagement, and unique visitors.

+7. **Theme Toggle**: A dark/light mode toggle is implemented using the `next-themes` library, allowing users to switch between color schemes.

+8. **Performance Optimization**: The component uses `useMemo` hooks to optimize performance by memoizing expensive calculations for sorting and filtering.

+The main components of the application are:

+- `Table.tsx`: The main table component that renders the data and handles user interactions.
+- `TableContext.tsx`: Manages the global state for the table data and settings.
+- `page.tsx`: The main page component that sets up the `TableProvider` and renders the `Table` component.
+- `pages.json`: The JSON file that holds all the data.

+The project uses Next.js for server-side rendering and routing, TypeScript for type safety, and Tailwind CSS for styling.

 ## Scoring Algorithm

 The page importance score is calculated using a combination of metrics, each contributing to the overall score: